davidelbe/starting-point/README.md

 Starting Point CSS - a minimal but good-looking html5- and css3-template for web sites and web applications

-Documentation will be added to Github pages.
+Documentation and demos will be added to [Github pages](http://davidelbe.github.io/starting-point/).